khalilhamdii/khalilhamdii/README.md

 **What I have been upto recently:**

-- 🔭 I’m currently building a web application using Node Js, MongoDB & Express.
+- 🔭 I’m currently learning Docker.
-- 🌱 I’m currently honing my skills in Node Js, MongoDB & Express.
+- 🌱 I’m currently honing my skills in Docker.
 - 💬 I can help you build a product, a feature or a website.
 Look through some of my work!
 If you like what you see and have a project you need coded, don’t hesistate to contact me.

 <h3>Skills</h3>